-- And even: No spreading slobber across the floor after drinking (the importance of teaching this I realized with My New Puppy on a tiled apartment floor!)
+- And even: No spreading slobber across the floor after drinking - the importance of teaching this I only realized with My New Puppy on a tiled apartment floor!

 Now ask yourself: Can you, or the BEST professional dog trainer achieve all this with Obedience Training?

-even particularly a Rottweiler or Mastiff knows very well that when you have left, there's no one that the dog needs to obey.
+Not only a German Shepherd, every dog knows very well that when you have left, there's no one that the dog needs to obey.
 So guess what happens?
 Not always, mind you, but sometimes.
 And already once is enough.
-One destroyed house, and you'll agree: "Phew, I was nuts to leave the dog alone at home with free run of the house!"
+One destroyed house, and you'll agree: "Phew, I was nuts to leave the dog alone at home with free run of the house - without specific training!"